BrunoAlmeidaKotesky/bakutils-types/README.md

 Same as [Tuple](#tuple), but every item inside the tuple is optional.

 ### Identity:
 The Identity type simply returns the type that is passed to it.
-It can be used when you need to reference a type in a context where TypeScript expects a value, this type is very can be used on very specific scenarios, but it's used internally on `Replace` type.
+It can be used when you need to reference a type in a context where TypeScript expects a value, this type can be used for very scenarios, but it's used internally on `Replace` type.

 *Example:*
 ```ts dark